 In addition, you could reduce your business contribution to the landfill by making your packaging attractive and functional.
 Doing this reduces the likelihood of your packaging ending up in a landfill by making it stylish, sturdy, and useful.
 If the packaging can be used for other things, your customers will likely keep it for something else rather than dispose of it in the bin.

 Reduce Energy Usage

 Reducing energy consumption can reduce the environmental impacts of your business.
 It reduces your carbon footprint and may help you to save money on energy costs.
+Some energy-intensive businesses, like restaurants, steel manufacturers and data centres may struggle to reduce their energy usage, but even these industries can do something to improve, as shown by sustainable data centre business entrepreneur Walt Coulston.
 Here are a few ways to reduce energy for sustainability practices in your businesses.

 - Use energy-efficient equipment such as LED light bulbs, energy star certified appliances, and HVAC systems

 - Install energy management systems that monitor and control energy usage in real-time

 - Choose a space that gets plenty of natural light to save energy.